retry51776/notes/psychology/psychology.md

     - Brain Stem `breathing, heart, blood pressure, wakefulness;`
 - [Peripheral Nervous System](./../biology/anatomy.md#peripheral-nervous-system-pns)

+## Mammal Brain
+> [Mammal Brain](#brain) workflow: **safety** >  **body language** > **perceive emotions**
+>
+> Default Response order: Freeze > Run > Fight

+> Mammal Brain advantage over Cortex are speedy process input, immediate action, focus safety, better communication;
+>
+> Mammal Brain uses [Peripheral Nervous System](./../biology/anatomy.md#peripheral-nervous-system-pns) directly express body language.
+>
+> > All mammals have similar emotions.

+> IMO
+> > Mammal brain able process logic, but about children level logic;
+>
+> > Mammal brain includes [Reptilian brain](#reptilian-brain) and [Peripheral Nervous System](./../biology/anatomy.md#peripheral-nervous-system-pns).
+>
+> > We should use [Parenting model](parent.md) to train mammal brain.
+> > Connection before correction.

+## Primary Emotions
+> aka Mammal Brain Process
+- Sad
+- Disgust
+- Happy
+- Surprise
+- Anger
+- Fear

+## Body Language
+> aka Mammal Brain Output; Non-verbose communication;

+> Our bodies are similar to cars, with speech being the equivalent of honking and non-verbal communication being like the turning signals and headlights.
+To reach our destination, we need to learn how to navigate social interactions in the same way we learn traffic patterns.

+Books:
+- The Definitive Book of Body Language
+- Lie Detection 101
+- What every body saying

+Rules:
+1. Closed vs Expand posture.
+2. The act of using a pacifier is similar to scratching an itch in the brain.
+   - a.
+Observes frequency changes.
+3. Body position.
+4. Gravity Effect.
+5. Look for congruence. `aka find contradiction`
+   1. speech vs expression.
+   2. speech vs body position
+   3. left vs right; top vs bottom;

+Tips:
+1. Practice paused & think. `aka inaction`
+2. Read gestures in clusters.
+3. Read gestures in context.

+> Look away while talking is for reduce distraction for clear thought.
+>
+>

+## Reptilian brain
+> Survival Stuff; I think of Reptilian brain as driver for hardware.

+Consciousness state:
+- Awake
+- Drug Alter `Depressant; Stimulants; Hallucinogens`
+- Hypnosis `calm, trance-like state during which you tend to have **heightened concentration and focus**, and in which you're typically more open to suggestion.`
+- Sleeping `recuperation; growth; mental function;`

+<hr/><br/><br/>

 # 1. Attention
 > Most often problem is within this layer;